 Scissor skills are an important part of preschool.
 Beginning with a highly successful task, such as cutting strips of paper into confetti, help them develop familiarity with scissors and how they work while being extremely satisfying.
 As a bonus, the confetti they create is easily converted into beautiful seasonal art!

-Confetti Cutting Practice
+Confetti Cutting Practice to Build Scissor Skills

 The Importance of Fine Motor Muscle Building

 The small muscles in the hands and wrist are essential to all preschool children.
 Gaining strength and control of these muscles is crucial for writing later on.
 They are also important for self-care skills such as fastening clothing and using small toys.
-The repetitive motion of cutting can be quite a workout, much like push-ups for the hand!
+The repetitive motion of scissor skills can be quite a workout, much like push-ups for the hand!

 This is a particularly easy activity to prepare for the students.